 Within three beach areas of the Kurortny District (St. Petersburg) a terrestrial laser scanning (TLS) survey was carried out before and after storm events of December 2015.
 TLS technology allowed calculating a volume of transported beach sand.
-The data on relief transformation is a base for simulation of parameters of the last storm culmination.
+The data of relief transformation is a base for simulation of parameters of the last storm culmination.
 The 3D laser scanning covered the beach surface and a first dune ridge or an erosion escarpment.
 The length of a coastline scanning is about 200 m in Komarovo village, 190 m – in Repino village and 150 m – in Serovo village (Fig.1).
-The laser scanning data was used only on the beach surface without vegetation cover that gave opportunity to exclude calculation errors.
+The laser scanning data were used only on the beach surface without vegetation cover that gave opportunity to exclude calculation errors.